 Ask yourself if the scope of the project is going to remain static or whether it could broaden, because you may need to be more flexible if it’s likely to shift focus.
 You should also ask yourself how driven and motivated your team is and whether they’re clear on what they’re doing.
 If one of these factors is out of line, then the chances of success begin to narrow.

 Which techniques are best, and does it matter how the results are achieved?

 Ultimately, a project is a project, no matter the size of the business or the scale of the task.
 As long as the results are delivered on time, then it really doesn’t matter how those results are reached.
 Some project managers become too hung up on a particular methodology, when flexibility and open-mindedness are often a more successful approach.
 Whether you use waterfall or scrum techniques, the results will be the same.

 Is it important how my team members achieve their targets?

-It’s worth remembering that the Covid-19 pandemic has shaken up the way people work, and you can no longer measure someone’s progress by whether or not they’re sitting at their office desk from nine to five.
+It’s worth remembering that over the past few years, there has been a big shaken up the way people work, and you can no longer measure someone’s progress by whether or not they’re sitting at their office desk from nine to five.
 Providing they are keeping their word and delivering within the deadlines you set, it no longer matters how or where your staff are working.
 Give them the flexibility and you almost always give them more motivation.